Magisk-Modules-Repo/sap/README.md

 # **System Accent Theme Colors for P**

 ## Description
 Adds some system accent theme colors to your android P custom rom.
 Files are pushed to /vendor/overlay.

 ## Changelog
+- v1.2
+  - Add Pale Blue overlay color
 - v1.1
   - Update to use the new Magisk Module Installer Template
 - v1.0